 Top 5 Christmas Events in Greenville, SC

 Winter in the Upstate South Carolina region is a more relaxed, enjoyable time of the year with cooler, drier weather, fewer crowds than the busy summer season, and a diverse lineup of festive Christmas events.
-While the forecast will likely call for no snow (although 2018 saw a rare early snowstorm), there is still enough of a chill in the air to bundle up, walk around with a hot cocoa, and enjoy the sights of the season in the traditional chilly atmosphere.
+While the forecast will likely call for no snow (although 2018 saw a rare early snowstorm), there is still enough of a chill in the air to to make it feel like the holiday season.
+So, bundle up, grab a hot cocoa, and enjoy the sights of the season in the traditional chilly atmosphere.

 Below are the 5 most festive Christmas events to check out during your December Greenville visit!

 The top event to check out during the holiday season is definitely Ice on Main.
 There is no activity that says Christmas quite like ice skating.
 Really, what Hallmark Christmas movie does not feature the trademark ice rink scene?
 Growing up in Chicago, I always visited beautiful Millennium Park at least once every holiday season.